May 2026: Canadian Monthly Corporate Bond Watch

 Credit spreads by quality and maturity (bps)1

-During the month, corporate and provincial credit spreads compressed.
+During the month, corporate and provincial spreads tightened slightly.

-We expect the annuity proxy to decrease from the latest CIA guidance of 1.40% to 1.20% based on the current levels of credit spreads and the current shape of the risk free curve.
+We expect the annuity proxy to decrease from the latest CIA guidance to 1.00% based on the current levels of credit spreads and the current shape of the risk free curve.
 The actual annuity proxy will also reflect changes based on annuity market competition, asset availability and changing longevity views, and will differ from this hypothetical estimate.

 Unless otherwise stated, all figures and estimates provided have been sourced from Bloomberg and SLC Management internal credit research.
 The information provided on issuance is based on internal experience.
 Unless otherwise noted, all references to “$” are in CAD.
 Any reference to a specific asset does not constitute a recommendation to buy, sell or hold or directly invest in it.
 It should not be assumed that the recommendations made in the future will be profitable or will equal the results of the assets discussed in this document.